andrewchristop/python-bash-scripting/password cracker/README.md

-# Pokemon x Random Number SHA1 decryptor
+# Pokemon x Random Number SHA-1 cracker

 Script that cracks SHA-1 hash comprising of a pokemon and a random number